ARMmbed/mbed-os-example-wifi/README.md

    cd mbed-os-example-wifi
    ```

+   Or if you fetched the example with `git clone`, run `mbed deploy` inside the cloned repository.

 1. Configure the Wi-Fi shield and settings.
    Edit ```mbed_app.json``` to include the correct Wi-Fi shield, SSID and password: